DavidVeld/CarboLifeCalc/README.md

 #Roadmap:

-1. Bug fixing
+1. Bug fixing (on-going, please supply feedback)
-2. Update a project with new elements from Revit
+2. Update a project with new elements from Revit (Added in code 17.03.21)
-3. Carbon sequestering calculator in the material editor
+3. Carbon sequestering calculator in the material editor (Low priority)
-4. Record movie to explain working of addin
+4. Record movie + Help files to explain working of addin
 5. Project compare interface
-6. Improved graphics for overview
+6. Improved graphics for overview (Low priority)

 Updates as per build 15.03.2021
 1. Installer